 Looking for somewhere new to check out?
 To help, we’ve rounded up some of the best new Sydney restaurant openings of the past few months for this rolling list which will be updated regularly.

 Surely one of the biggest openings of the year, Bistrot 916 is a neo-French restaurant in Potts Point helmed by none other than Dan Pepperell (best known for his work at 10 William St, Alberto’s Lounge, and Hubert).
 He serves as co-owner along with Michael Clift and sommelier Andy Tyson, forming a supergroup of sorts that oversee a French bistro-style menu favouring seafood.
+Surely this is one of the best new restaurants Sydney offers right now

 Address: 22 Challis Avenue, Potts Point